Kathleen Key

 Kathleen Key (born Kitty Lanahan; April 1, 1903 – December 22, 1954) was an American actress who achieved a brief period of fame during the silent era.
 She is best remembered for playing Tirzah in the 1925 film Ben-Hur.

 Early life and career

-Born in Buffalo, New York, Key made her debut in the 1920 Australian film The Jackeroo of Coolabong, playing a lead role.
-From that point on to the end of the 1920s, Kathleen Key, sometimes credited as Kathleen Keys, starred in several films, but never really reached stardom itself, and never gained much notice for the roles she had, although there were some exceptions.
+Born in Buffalo, New York, Key moved with her family to an isolated ranch between Los Angeles and San Francisco while still an infant.
+Her family moved permanently to Los Angeles when she was nine.
+With a talent for sketching, her initial ambition was to be a commercial artist, but, as a teenager, she soon found employment playing small parts at nearby film studios.